Aliceby TranX

 Stop Using the GA4 API — Use BigQuery Export Instead

-TranX AI Team··7 min read
+Alice by TranX Team··7 min read

 One day your product report shows an "(other)" row swallowing half your catalog.
 Your dashboard hits a quota limit and stops refreshing.
 Your funnel numbers look different every time you change the date range.
 And you start wondering: is this data even accurate?